 Unity follows a specific search plan to automatically look for the Textures used by a Mesh on import.
 First, the importer looks for a sub-folder called Textures within the same folder as the Mesh or in any parent folder.
 If this fails, Unity performs an exhaustive search of all Textures in the Project.
 Although slightly slower, the main disadvantage of the exhaustive search is that there could be two or more Textures in the Project with the same name.
 In this case, it is not guaranteed that Unity can find the right one.

-If you enable Import Materials and choose Use Embedded Materials from the Location drop-down menu, Unity:
+If you choose Standard or Import via MaterialDescription (Experimental) from the Material Creation Mode drop-down menu, and choose Use Embedded Materials from the Location drop-down menu, Unity does the following: